gouravkhator/stran/IMP_Markdowns/done.md

 - [x] Basic structure for smart contract implementation.
 - [x] Full CRUD operation implemented in smart contract code.

+## Docker End Only

+- [x] Dockerised the application, with every service running on dev and prod, and with managed environment variables.

 ## Overall Feature

 - [x] Rename npm scripts in package.json to be having colons for better script-names like server:start or server:dev etc.